 Professor KWK Yeung, Department of Orthopaedics and Traumatology

-He is currently a tenured full professor and chief of research division in the Department of Orthopaedics and Traumatology, The University of Hong Kong, Director of Research Laboratory of Orthopaedic Centre & Deputy Director of Shenzhen Key Laboratory for Innovative Technology in Orthopaedic Trauma, The University of Hong Kong Shenzhen Hospital.
-His h-index is 60 (Scopus) with 12,000> citations and 67 (Google Scholar) with 15,000> citations.
-He has been consecutively ranked as the World’s Top 1% of Scientists in the field of biomaterials by Clarivate Analytics’ Essential Science Indicators (ESI) from 2014 to 2021.
-In addition to publishing more than 270 peer-reviewed SCI journal papers and filing 41 full patents in various countries, he co-founded OrthoSmart Limited with two senior colleagues to adapt their research findings for clinical use.
-He was the interim CEO and now serves as one of the directors in this startup company.
-Furthermore, he has been invited to act as a consultant for several medical device and biomaterial corporations.
+He is currently tenured full professor and chief of research division in the Department of Orthopaedics and Traumatology, School of Clinical Medicine, LKS Faculty of Medicine (HKUMed), The University of Hong Kong.
+His h-index (Scopus) is 70 with 16,000+ citations and 78 (Google Scholar) with 20,000+ citations and i10-index 245.
+He has also been ranked as the Top 1% Scholars Worldwide in the field of biomaterials by Clarivate Analytics’s Essential Science Indicators (ESI) from 2014-2022 consecutively.
+In addition to his more than 290 peer-reviewed SCI journal papers published and 41 filed full patents in various countries, he had co-founded the OrthoSmart Limited together with two senior colleagues so as to translate their research findings to clinical use.
+Furthermore, he has been appointed as the consultants of Hong Kong listed medical and/or biomaterials incorporations.